Baltimore Colts: 1976–1983: Last days

-Following this relative success in the 1970s, the Colts suffered a string of disappointing seasons, often finishing in last place in their division.
-Attendance began to dwindle in the early 1970s and remained that way for the rest of the team's tenure in Baltimore.
-The Colts would endure nine consecutive losing seasons beginning in 1978.
+Following this middle 1970s success, the Colts suffered a string of disappointing seasons, often finishing in last place in their division.
+Attendances began to dwindle in the early 1970s and remained that way for the rest of the team's tenure in Baltimore.

+The Colts endured nine consecutive losing seasons beginning in 1978.
 In 1981, the Colts defense allowed an NFL-record 533 points, set an all-time record for fewest sacks (13), and also set a modern record for fewest punt returns (12).
 The following year, the offense collapsed, including a game against the Buffalo Bills where the Colts' offense did not cross mid-field the entire game.
 The Colts finished 0–8–1 in the strike-shortened 1982 season, thereby earning the right to select Stanford quarterback John Elway with the first overall pick.
-Elway refused to play for the Colts, and using leverage as a draftee of the New York Yankees baseball club, forced a trade to the Denver Broncos.
-Behind an improved defense the team finished 7–9 in 1983, but that would be their last season in Baltimore.
+Both Elway and Southern Methodist running back Eric Dickerson – who was expected to be and was the second pick in the draft – flatly refused to play for the Colts.
+Using his leverage as a draftee of the New York Yankees, Elway forced a trade to the Denver Broncos.
+Behind an improved defense the team finished 7–9 in 1983, but that would prove their last season in Baltimore.